skycoin/User-Manuals/Initializing your Skywallet.md

 <can be removed> <Screenshot of a Desktop Wallet highlighting Using a hardware wallet button>

-On pressing “Using a hardware wallet?” button, the display screen on Skywallet will show a welcome message:
+Upon pressing the “Using a hardware wallet?” button, the display screen on your Skywallet will show a welcome message:

 <Reusing the Picture showing the Skywallet display with the welcome message>